Maths courses on exciting new sister site: mathscourses.co.uk

 Grade 4 Essentials for GCSE Maths

 The first course that I’m launching there is Module 1 of Grade 4 Essentials for GCSE Maths.
-The full series consists of four modules:
+The full series consists of five modules:

 Even if you’re doing the Higher Tier, you still need to be secure on the Foundation content.
 If your confidence isn’t quite what it could be then this series of maths courses may be just what you need for that extra boost!

-It’s also relevant to those studying the Edexcel International GCSE (IGCSE), since there are only small differences between the two qualifications at Foundation level.
+It’s also relevant to those studying the Edexcel International GCSE (IGCSE), since there are only small differences between the two qualifications at Foundation level, and these are highlighted in the content so you can skip the bits that aren’t relevant to your specification.

 Each course consists of a set of pre-recorded videos – over 6 hours’ worth in Module 1 alone – with lots of built-in opportunities for you to practise the skills being taught, and a series of quizzes for you to test your knowledge and understanding after working through the lessons.
 You get the first six video lessons of Module 1 – a total running time of over an hour – as a free preview, so it’s worth taking a look even if you have no intention of signing up!